testifysec/witness-webhook/README.md

 | Option | Default Value | Description |
 | ------ | ------------- | ----------- |
 | `secret-file-path` | | Path to the file containing the secret used to verify webhooks from Github |

+## Deploying

+Follow the [Deployment Guide](/docs/deployment-guide.md) here for some examples on how to deploy and use `witness-webhook`